-Information about the mode of entry for foreigners to Ukraine can be found at: http://bit.ly/1oqbybZ
+Information about the mode of entry to Ukraine can be found at: http://bit.ly/1oqbybZ

 General provision (How, When and Where to Apply)

-Be advised that the Consular Office of the Embassy of Ukraine does NOT offer 1 (one) business day visa processing.
-We offer up to 30 business day for regular visa processing and rush processing for up to 15 days.
+Be advised that the Consular Office of the Embassy of Ukraine does NOT offer one day visa processing.
+Regular visa processing is up to 10 working days and expedited processing - up to 5 working days.

-It is advisable to apply for a visa not less than two month prior to your prospective departure date.
-When an application is submitted in person, a numbered receipt (a pick-up slip) is issued to the submitter.
+It is advised to apply for a visa not less than two month prior to your departure date.
+If the application is submitted in person, the applicant receives a numbered receipt (a pick-up slip).
 This receipt should be presented at the Embassy when the visa is claimed.

 Visa processing starts only after we have registered your application and collected all necessary documents.
 A drop-off day is not counted as a business day.